Emeli Sandé

-Sandé released her first solo single "Heaven" in August 2011.
-She has two number-one singles across the UK and Ireland with "Read All About It" with Professor Green and "Beneath Your Beautiful", a collaboration with Labrinth.
-Her album Our Version of Events spent ten non-consecutive weeks at number one and became the best-selling album of 2012 in the UK, with over 1 million sales.
-In 2012, she performed in both the Opening and Closing ceremonies of the London Olympics.
-In 2013, at the Brit Awards 2013 ceremony, she won two awards: Best British Female Solo Artist, and British Album of the Year.
+Sandé's first solo single, "Heaven", was released in August 2011.
+She peaked atop both the UK Singles Chart and Irish Singles Chart twice with her guest appearance on Professor Green's single "Read All About It" that same year, and her 2012 single "Beneath Your Beautiful" (with Labrinth).
+Her debut studio album, Our Version of Events (2012), spent ten non-consecutive weeks atop the UK Albums Chart, and, with 1 million domestic sales, became the best-selling UK album of 2012.
+That same year, she performed in both the Opening and Closing ceremonies of the London Olympics.
+She won Best British Female Solo Artist and British Album of the Year at the 2013 Brit Awards.

-In 2016, she released her second studio album Long Live the Angels, which debuted at number 2 on the UK album chart.
+Her second studio album, Long Live the Angels (2016), debuted at number two on the UK Albums Chart.
 In 2017, she won the Brit Award for Best British Female Solo Artist, becoming her fourth win in total.
+In 2018, she performed the singing voice of Thethuthinnang in the miniseries Watership Down.